satishdotpatel/satishdotpatel.github.io/_posts/2023-12-26-openstack-magnum-capi.markdown

 (magnum-conductor)[root@os2-ctrl-01 /]# mv linux-amd64/helm /usr/local/bin/
 ```

 Copy ~/.kube/config file from kind k8s cluster to magnum_api and magnum_conductor containers so it can access kind k8s clusters.
-In have copied my ~/.kube/config file on all openstack controller nodes in /root directory and then running following docker command to copy inside container and changing ownership.
+I have copied my ~/.kube/config file on all openstack controller nodes in /root directory and then run following docker command to copy inside the container and change ownership.

 ```
 $ docker exec -it -u0 magnum_api mkdir /var/lib/magnum/.kube